-- The air inside the chamber is subjected to high voltage and electricity flows through the air from the negative electrode to positive electrode.
+- The air inside the chamber is subjected to high voltage and electricity flows through the air from the negative electrode to the positive electrode.

 - The characteristics of cathode rays (electrons) do not depend upon the material of electrodes and the nature of the gas present in the cathode ray tube.

-- The experiment showed that the atom was not a simple indivisible particle and contained at least one subatomic particle – the electron.
+- The experiment showed that the atom was not a simple, indivisible particle and contained at least one subatomic particle – the electron.

 - Electrons are the negatively charged sub-atomic particles of an atom.

-- The mass of an electron is considered to be negligible and its charge is -1.
+- The mass of an electron is considered to be negligible, and its charge is -1.

 - The symbol for an electron is e–